EuracBiomedicalResearch/DigitalSpiralography/README.rst

   of human-rated scores.
 * Record the actual tablet serial/details in the file instead of relying on the user scanning a barcode.
+* Add a pressure indicator during the calibration.
 * Pressure has currently no reference value.
 Introducing pressure calibration would allow us to compare pressure among different tablets.